Alfred Gomis: Senegal goalkeeper wins Dijon awards | Goal.com

 The goalkeeper was part of the Teranga Lions team at the 2018 World Cup in Russia and featured prominently as the West African side finished as runner-up in the 2019 Africa Cup of Nations in Egypt.

-Gomis will hope to continue his impressive performances and helped Dijon nick their first win of the season when they face Strasbourg on September 20.
+Gomis will hope to continue his impressive performances and help Dijon nick their first win of the season when they face Strasbourg on September 20.

-The Stade Gaston Gerard outfit are winless in their opening league outings, losing to Angers, Lyon and Brest.
+The Stade Gaston Gerard outfit is winless in their opening league outings, losing to Angers, Lyon and Brest.